letItCurl/sudoku-solver-engine/readme.md

 - enjoy :) !

 ***The sudoku grid is the same everywhere.
 They all share the same data !***

+# Important
+Some Sudokus cannot be solved with this algorithm.
+Those Sudokus need an assumption to continue the resolution.

+But the algorithm is able to detect when an assumption needs to be made, so, you could work on the version 2 of this code that would be able to solve those Sudokus ;)!

 # Technical stack
 - JS ES6